 Since fertilization happens in the female reproductive tract as in natural fertilization, the dosage prescribed should be as low as possible.
 By doing this, we make sure that only one or two eggs mature.
 In short, this allows us to increase the success rate without rising the multiple pregnancy chances.

-In total, the stimulation phase can last 8-10 days, and is based on self-administering hormone medications (GnRH analogs and gonadotropins) subcutaneously.
+In total, the stimulation phase can last 8-10 days and is based on self-administering hormone medications (GnRH analogs and gonadotropins) subcutaneously.
 When the process finishes, the woman is given hCG hormone to trigger ovulation (the so-called hCG shot).

 Also, based on the medication protocol indicated by your doctor, the cost of the treatment will be different.
-In any case, the approximate fees for fertility drugs used in IUI cycles ranges between $1,000 and $1,500.
+In any case, the approximate fees for fertility drugs used in IUI cycles range between 100 and 600€ in Spain.

 Differences between IUI and IVF